serialport/node-serialport/README.md

 ### Windows:

 Ensure you have Visual Studio 2010+ (Express is fine) installed.
+If you are hacking on an Arduino, be sure to install [the drivers](http://arduino.cc/en/Main/Software).

 ### Mac OS X: